isabella232/experience-manager-assets-essentials.en/help/deploy-administer.md

 ## Deploy [!DNL Assets Essentials] {#deploy-essentials}

-After provisioning, [!DNL Assets Essentials] entitlement is added to your Adobe Org, and an organization's administrator deploys it.
-Organization's administrators do a one-time deployment using [!DNL Cloud Manager] user interface.
+After provisioning, [!DNL Assets Essentials] entitlement is added to your organization in [!DNL Admin Console], and an organization's administrator needs to deploy it to make it available to users.
+The administrator does a one-time deployment using [!DNL Cloud Manager] user interface.
 After the initial deployment, Adobe does the service maintenance and updates.
 To deploy, follow these steps:

-1. Ensure that the administrator receives an email from Adobe.
+1. After the solution has been provisioned, the administrator receives an email from Adobe.
 The email contains a welcome message and a link to get started.

 1. From the link in the email, access and login to [Admin Console](https://adminconsole.adobe.com).
 If you have administrator access to more than one organization account, then select the appropriate organization or switch to it using the switcher in the top bar.
 The product card for [!DNL Assets Essentials] is visible in the [!DNL Admin Console].